apple/ccs-calendarserver/README.rst

     ____________________________________________________________
     ...

-Pip is used to retrieve the python dependencies and stage them for use by virtualenv, however if your system does not have pip (and virtualenv), you can use bin/install_pip (or your installation / upgrade method of choice).

 Before you can run the server, you need to set up a configuration file for development.
 There is a provided test configuration that you can use to start with, conf/caldavd-test.plist, which can be copied to conf/caldavd-dev.plist (the default config file used by the bin/run script).
 If conf/caldavd-dev.plist is not present when the server starts, you will be prompted to create a new one from conf/caldavd-test.plist.